What does a sustainable trip to Nashville look like?

 First, I have to preface this by saying, Acme Feed & Seed wouldn’t be the top place I’d recommend for folks passionate about sustainability.
 We went here because we heard great things and seen fantastic reviews of Acme, plus I spotted quite a few vegetarian options on the menu.

 And the food was great!
 However, what I was not expecting, was that the utensils and cups were single-use (who knew I had to bring around my own reusable cup and utensils to a sit-down restaurant!!).
-It was also unbelievably crowded and loud when we went—which I suppose is to be expected given the restaurant’s location on the busiest, craziest street in Nashville!

 Other Recommended Spots That We Didn’t Get to: